tagpro/cla/README.md

 3. Constants are CAPITALISED
 4. Add trailing comma on objects spanning multiple lines
 5. Use single try..catch around a group of async/await calls unless it is necessary not to.
+6. Objects should have singular names and Arrays should have plural names
+7. JSHint installed globally and use default settings.

 ### Tradeoff